thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 > This is something you could give to a stakeholder.
 The marketing manager could understand the behavior and say "That is the behavior I want", the developer can read this and say "That is the behavior I can deliver" and that at the end of the sprint, as long as when you ask for customers, you only get the ones who have opted in.
 And that is the <ins>definition of done</ins>.
 So there is no arguments about whether the story is done or not, if it has that behavior, it's done.

 ### <ins>Bill Wake's INVEST</ins>
-- Independent: The acronyms INVEST says "Stories should be independet, I want to be able to rank them in the backlog, I want to be able to move them around, I want to be able to say that this one comes before that one".
+- Independent: The acronyms INVEST says "Stories should be independent, I want to be able to rank them in the backlog, I want to be able to move them around, I want to be able to say that this one comes before that one".
 However, the stories can't always be independent, sometimes there are dependencies like an assumption that there are customer emails in the database and, if there weren't, then that wasn't an independent story, but was dependent on the story that put emails in the database.
 But for the most part, you want to write them so that they are independent.

-- Negotiable: the stories will move in the backlog, they will be ranked higher or lower, maybe one functionality will receive more or less value to negotiate how much really has to be done and shouldn't be too tightly coupled to exatly what's needed.
+- Negotiable: the stories will move in the backlog, they will be ranked higher or lower, maybe one functionality will receive more or less value to negotiate how much really has to be done and shouldn't be too tightly coupled to exactly what's needed.

 - Valuable: I need to be able to say "How valuable is this story?", "What value does the customer get out of it to make sure that it really is a user story and not just a technical debt story that this is something I need to do that the customer never sees.
 It needs to be estimable, I need to be able to estimate it: "How big is it?
 Small?
 Medium?
 Large?".
 There has to be enough information in there that could say "this is a big story, given everything that is in here", not just one line that looks simple, but then really becomes hard.
 It also should be small enough that can be worked in a sprint.